Hang Clean vs. Power Clean: The Introduction

 Steps for Proper Execution

-1. First Pull: Lift the barbell off the ground by extending your hips and knees.
+- First Pull: Lift the barbell off the ground by extending your hips and knees.
 Keep the barbell close to your body and your back flat.
+Think of it almost like a deadlift.
+Except it’s eventually going to fly up into the sky.

 By understanding the definition and execution of both the Hang Clean and Power Clean, you can better determine which exercise fits your training goals and needs.
 Each lift offers unique benefits and challenges, making them valuable additions to any strength training regimen.